christos42/Enhancing-Biomedical-Knowledge-Discovery-for-Diseases/relation_detection/README.md

 # Relation Detection (LaMReDA & LaMReDM)
-This subdirectory consist of the supervised approaches of the study, presenting the LaMReDA and LaMReDM models.
+This subdirectory consist of the supervised approaches of the study, presenting the LaMReDA and LaMReDM models and the probing experiments.

 ---